Neural Darwinism: Variation in biological systems – degeneracy, complexity, robustness, and evolvability

 To insure the robustness of the solution, critical components are replicated as exact copies.
 Redundancy provides a fail-safe backup in the event of catastrophic failure of an essential component but it is the same response to the same problem once the substitution has been made.

 If the problem is predictable and known ahead of time, redundancy works optimally.
 But biological systems face an open and unpredictable arena of spacetime events of which they have no foreknowledge of.
-It is here where redundancy fails – when the designed answer is to the wrong problem...
+In this arena, redundancy fails - a response might be designed to the wrong problem.

-Variation fuels degeneracy – and degeneracy provides somatic selective systems with more than one way to solve a problem; as well as, the ability to solve more than one problem the same way.
-This property of degeneracy has the effect of making the system more adaptively robust in the face of unforeseen contingencies, such as when one particular solution fails unexpectedly – there are still other unaffected pathways that can be engaged to result in the comparable final outcome.
+Variation fuels degeneracy; degeneracy provides somatic selective systems with more than one way to solve a problem and the propensity to reuse a solution on other problems.
+This property of degeneracy makes the system more adaptively robust in the face of unforeseen contingencies: When one particular solution fails unexpectedly, there are other unaffected pathways that can be engaged in pursuit of the same end.
 Early on, Edelman spends considerable time contrasting degeneracy vs. redundancy, bottom-up vs. top-down processes, and selectionist vs. instructionist explanations of biological phenomena.